Alan is a car enthusiast who loves to share his knowledge with readers.

 - Put the glove box back on.

 Tools required: You may need a small pry bar or large screwdriver.

 Time required: 5-20 minutes depending on experience.

 First, open up the glove box and remove anything that may fall out when the box is lowered.
-There are plastic tabs at the back corners of the glove box which prevent it from falling completely open and dumping its contents onti the floor.
-To access the cabin air filter you will need to get the glove box all the way down.
-Green arrows indicate the general location of the plastic tabs; the blue arrow points out the cabin air filter cover.
+There are plastic tabs at the back corners of the glove box which prevent it from falling completely open and dumping its contents onto the floor.
+To access the cabin air filter, you will need to get the glove box all the way down.
+Green arrows (see fig. 1) indicate the general location of the plastic tabs; the blue arrow points out the cabin air filter cover.

-Before putting in the new filter I recommend trying to reach your fingers in and down into the fan and see if there are any leaves in there.
-If your hand can't get in and remove leaves you may have to get creative.
+Before putting in the new filter, I recommend trying to reach your fingers in and down into the fan and see if there are any leaves in there.
+If your hand can't get in and remove leaves, you may have to get creative.
 Try a vacuum with a rubber hose on it or a clothes hanger with a piece of bubble gum on the end.
-Haha.
 Any significant amount of debris in the fan will cause a vibration while it is running.
-It doesn't need to be perfect though, just get out any large things.
+It doesn't need to be perfect, though.
+It just has to pull out any large things.